 Most OB/GYNs have long advised pregnant patients that it’s perfectly safe to take acetaminophen (Tylenol) for pain, headaches, and fever.
 But while many will still give the green light to take it, you’ll likely start to hear some additional precautionary counseling from your doctor or midwife.
-This is the result of a new study published in the journal JAMA Pediatrics, which found that women who took acetaminophen while pregnant (most notably in the highest amounts) were more likely to have a child with attention deficient hyperactivity disorder (ADHD).
+This is the result of a study published in 2014 in the journal JAMA Pediatrics, which found that women who took acetaminophen while pregnant (most notably in the highest amounts) were more likely to have a child with attention deficient hyperactivity disorder (ADHD).

 Researchers from UCLA and Denmark interviewed approximately 64,000 women in the Danish National Birth Cohort during and after their pregnancies to inquire about acetaminophen use.
 They then followed up when the babies were 7 years old.
 They determined that children whose mothers took the drug while pregnant were anywhere from 13 to 50 percent more likely to be treated for ADHD or exhibit ADHD-like behaviors than those whose mothers didn’t.
 This link was directly related to duration of use, with the highest risk found in moms who took the drug for over 20 weeks in their pregnancy.